CS558/student-projects/README.md

     + At least one picture of your project
     + A link to your demo

-You will also give a presentation of your project in class.
+You will also give a short (15 minute) presentation of your project in class.

 How to turn in
 ==============